amelieav/getimg.ai-requester/README.md

-# Image Generation and Upscaling API Client
+# Image Generation and Upscaling Fetching via getimg.ai API

 This project provides a Python script to interact with the GetImg.ai API for generating and upscaling images.